Image: The Cerne Abbas Giant, owned by the National Trust. Photo by Pete Harlow, Wikimedia Commons (Creative Commons licence CC BY-SA 3.0).

 To investigate further, I checked a variety of sources.
 Environmental Stewardship (ES) maps show a few small relevant patches of land in receipt of these green farm subsidy schemes – to Jeremy R Drax (Richard’s brother and a London property magnate), who appears to have a stately pad by the coast and is getting paid £853,547 to keep the surrounding farmland in good stewardship – and to ‘Mr H W Drax’s 1962 Discretionary Trust’, a Drax family trust.
 But neither show anything like the full Drax estate.

 I tried HMRC’s database of estates granted tax breaks for heritage reasons (hereafter ‘HMRC maps’) but nothing showed up for the Charborough Estate.
-I had a look on Orbital Witness (a paid-for tool which maps Land Registry corporate and commercial landowner data) but the land titles for the Charborough Estate are all registered to individuals and trusts, not to companies.
+I had a look on some paid-for tools which map Land Registry corporate and commercial landowner data, but the land titles for the Charborough Estate are all registered to individuals and trusts, not to companies.

 But then I had a look at Dorset Council’s Highways Act s31 landowner deposits, and – after missing them initially, because they weren’t named as being the Charborough Estate – I found four maps of the estate (LD41/1, LD42/1, LD43/1 and LD44/1).
 From these we can see much of the land is registered in two trusts: ‘Richard Drax’s 1987 Accumulation and Maintenance Settlement’, and ‘Admiral Drax’s Dorset and Lincs Trust’ (which suggests there is also a Lincolnshire estate still, somewhere).
 Such trusts are often used by large estates to ensure inheritance remains in the family line and for reasons of ‘tax efficiency’.